 Fiber Optic Network

 A fiber optic network is a standard communication method transmitting light (signal) through a glass fiber.
 Fiber optic cable has a maximum length of 2,000 feet.
-A signal converter is needed to convert the computers RS232 signal to fiber optic signal; a minimum of two fibers is required.
+A signal conductor may be required.

 1.4 Display Overview